brycehazen/bb_api_connect/README.md

 - `bb_auth.py`: Facilitates the OAuth2 authentication flow to obtain access and refresh tokens.
 - `app_secrets_template.json`: Template for storing application secrets and tokens.
 - `app_secrets_template.ini`: Alternative configuration file for storing tokens (updated after authentication).
+- Any other .py that has your endpoint, put in the same directory as the files above.

 ## Setup